rstojnic/lazydata/README.md

 ### Sharing your stored files

 To access your stored files from multiple machines add a remote storage backend where they can be uploaded.
-To use S3 as a retemo storage backend run:
+To use S3 as a remote storage backend run:

 ```bash
 $ lazydata add-remote s3://mybucket/lazydata